 The first day there, we went to the New Mosque to sketch but ended up being politely asked to leave for right before the Call for Prayer.
 The Call for Prayer is pretty incredible.
-People from all over the city, vendors, business men, taxi drives, all rush into the Mosques to pray.
-The Mosque got so crowded that people were trying to get spots to pray outside in the courtyard.
-Needless to say, it was a pretty cool site to see.
+People from all over the city, ve

 The spice market and the Grand Bazaar were really fun too.
 All of the vendors invited you into the stores and offered either Apple tea of Turkish tea, both very good.
 We had a very fun experience buying Turkish rugs from our teachers friend Ebreheim.
 He sat us down for a few hours and gave us tea and told us all we needed to ever know about rugs.
 Then we bought some!
 I got a Kilim which is an ancient prayer rug.
 I'm really happy with my purchase and cant wait to display it at home.